 The doctoral specialization in Educational Leadership leading to an EdD is designed for professionals with experience related to K-12 education, including policy or other education work (K-12 experience is desirable, although not necessary).
 Applicants are required to hold an earned Master’s degree from an accredited institution.
 The ability to write clearly and coherently must be demonstrated in the applicant’s personal statement, which should include information about his/her areas of interest within Educational Leadership.

-The program requires 42 credit hours past the Master’s degree, the successful completion of comprehensive exams, and a dissertation.
-The program is flexible, but has a few requirements.
-In their first semester, all incoming students in Educational Policy and Leadership take the required course EDUC 739: Introduction to Inquiry.
 During the first year of study, the doctoral student works with her or his faculty guidance committee to formulate an individualized study plan.
-These plans typically include coursework in three areas: the theoretical (e.g. organizational theory in EDUC 634: Strategies for Institutional Change or social theories in EDUC 622: Theories of Educational Equity); the practical (research and evaluation courses); and the contextual (specific courses related to the student’s interests—e.g., EDUC 646: Leadership for Curriculum and Instruction).
+These plans typically include coursework in three areas: the theoretical (the Leadership and Management Core Area), social theories (Varieties of Social Thought Core Area), the practical (research courses), and specific courses related to the student’s interests (Educational Leadership Core Courses).
 Because education is a professional field derived from various academic disciplines, students are highly encouraged to take at least one course outside of the College of Education.

 Jeffery W. Eiseman, Associate Professor